AlmogManor/CurrencyConvertor/README.md

 1. open the Extensions page (edge://extensions/).
 2. on the bottom left, enable Developer Mode.
 3. click Load unpacked.
 4. select the CurrencyConvertor folder you saved in step 2.

+How to change colors:
+1. open the popup.css file in the CurrencyConvertor/popup/
+2. inside :root edit the rgb values of the following fields:
+    --currencyTypeColor - change the color of the currency type text (ILS, USD...)
+    --currencyTypeBackgroundColor - change the background color of the currency type menu

+    --textColor - change the color of the text inside the text field (where you input currency amount)
+    --textBackgroundColor - change the background color of the text field

+    --backgroundColor - change the background color of the extension